WebAssembly/design/AstSemantics.md

 which would add an explicit tail-call operator with well-defined effects on stack introspection.

+## Invalid AST Reporting

+An invalid AST can occur during compilation if there is an unknown or malformed construct in the source or if the implementor doesn't support a feature.

+This results in a [trap](#traps) that is reported once the function with the error is called.

 ## Types

 WebAssembly has the following *value types*: